wolfgangasdf/iqp-book/se-square-well.md

     name: python3
 ---

-# The Square well potential
+# The square well potential

 ## A particle in a box